Alexander J. Dallas (statesman): U.S. Supreme Court Reporter

 Dallas published the second set of state court reports (Ephraim Kirby was first with Connecticut Reports) entitled Reports of Cases Ruled and Adjudged in the Courts of Pennsylvania Before and Since the Revolution in 1790 containing cases from 1754 to 1789.
 He then published three succeeding volumes under the title, Reports of Cases Ruled and Adjudged in the Several Courts of the United States, and of Pennsylvania, Held at the Seat of the Federal Government (1797, 1799, 1806).
 As the first reporter for Pennsylvania and United States Supreme Court reporter of decisions, these volumes began the series of both state and federal reports.
 These early reports are considered unofficial because Dallas carried out his work publishing the official United States Reports volumes from his own funds.
-The first case reported was West v.
+The first Supreme Court case reported was West v.
 Barnes, 2 U.S. (Dall.)
 401 (1791), and it was shortened so that it did not include the full seriatim opinions of the justices.
 The volumes of reports, of which he produced only four, were faulted for being incomplete, inaccurate, and extremely tardy.
-For example, the landmark ruling in Chisholm v.
+The landmark ruling in Chisholm v.
 Georgia (1793) which prompted the Eleventh Amendment, was not reported by Dallas until five years later, well after the Amendment had been ratified.
 Later, he wrote: "I have found such miserable encouragement for my reports that I have determined to call them all in, and devote them to the rats in the State-House."
 But his publications still serve as an important legal milestone in American legal publishing.
 He was a founder of the Democratic-Republican Societies in 1793.

 Secretary of the Commonwealth

 Governor Thomas Mifflin named Dallas Secretary of the Commonwealth, a post he held from 1791 to 1801.
 Because Mifflin was an alcoholic, Dallas functioned as de facto governor for much of the late 1790s.
 Dallas helped found the Democratic-Republican party in Pennsylvania and advocated a strict construction of the new Constitution.

+In 1798, Dallas represented Patrick Lyon, who was falsely accused in the 1798 Bank of Pennsylvania heist.